LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

    two->third
    // => beta

-Equivalently, Lasso 9 supports a shortcut syntax of two periods for targeting "inherited" which can be used to access the methods of a parent type.
+Equivalently, Lasso supports a shortcut syntax for targeting "inherited" by using two periods, which can be used to access the methods of a parent type.
 The example above can be rewritten using ``..`` in place of ``inherited->``. ::

    define two => type {